 Running time: approximately 3 hours, including one 20-minute interval.

 Small-town boy Don José is serving with the army far from home.
-His fellow soldiers are captivated by the strange allure of a gypsy woman, Carmen.
+His fellow soldiers are captivated by an alluring woman, Carmen.
 He thinks only of home, his mother, and the pretty Micaëla, a young girl who comes to deliver a letter from home.

 Carmen is intrigued by the shy Don José.
-Arrested for beginning a fight, Carmen seduces Don José to win her freedom — and convinces him to desert the army to join her in the gypsy life of liberty.
+Arrested for beginning a fight, Carmen seduces Don José to win her freedom — and convinces him to desert the army to join her in an outlaw's life of liberty.